Mount Eliza

 An assessment of population growth drivers in Mount Eliza reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, a population increase just below the median of Australian statistical areas is expected, with the Mount Eliza statistical area (Lv2) expected to increase by 1,849 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.5% in total over the 17 years.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Mount Eliza is expected to increase by just below the median of Australian statistical areas, with an anticipated population growth of 9.5% over the 17-year period, reaching a total of 20,802 persons.

 Frequently Asked Questions - Population